azu/kvs/README.md

 - Tiny packages
     - Almost package size is **1kb**(gzip)
 - TypeScript
-    - All packaged is written by TypeScript
+    - All packages are written by TypeScript

 ## Packages